Siding Guide: Vinyl vs Fiber Cement vs Wood

 Advantages

-Unmatched natural beauty and character.
+Distinctive natural beauty and character.
 Each installation is unique with natural grain variations.
 Excellent insulation properties.
-Biodegradable and sustainable when sourced responsibly.
+Renewable when sourced from FSC-certified or similar managed forests.
 Can be stained or painted any color.
 Ages gracefully with proper care.

 Drawbacks